awslabs/aws-c-io/README.md

 **Note: unless otherwise stated,**

 * no functions in this API are allowed to block.
-* nothing is thread-safe unless it explicitly says it is.
+* nothing is thread-safe unless explicitly stated.

 ### Event Loop